harunidev/harunidev/README.md

 - 👋 Hi, I’m @harunidev
 - 👀 I’m interested in Database Engineering Right Now.
-- 🌱 I’m currently learning SQL-Oracle.
+- 🌱 I’m currently learning JAVA.
 - 💞️ I’m looking to collaborate on database projects.
 - 📫 How to reach me harunisikd@gmail.com.
-- 💬 You Can Ask me about C,C++ and SQL.
+- 💬 You Can Ask me about C,C++,Python,SQL and HTML-CSS-JS.